 This module offers an introduction to a range of applications in psychology and explores the various professional pathways in psychology practice.
 It aims to enhance knowledge of the application of psychological theory to the real world and examines the role of evidence-based practice and scientific method in guiding the work of professionals in a range of applied contexts, such as health, legal, organisational and educational settings.
 This module aims to develop the employability of students through an enhanced awareness of the range of available career pathways open to psychology graduates.
 The role of regulatory bodies such as British Psychological Society (BPS) and Health and Care Professions Council (HCPC) are explored in relation to professional development and practice.
 Consideration will be given to the research methodology underpinning the evidence based explored within this module.
 Implications of the module requirements for student employability will be reflected on.

-This module aims to equip students with the knowledge and self-management skills to make informed choices in preparing for work placement and the transition to employment or further study on graduation.
+This module aims to equip students with the knowledge and self-management skills to make informed choices in preparing for work experience and the transition to employment or further study on graduation.
 Learners will be provided with the opportunities to develop awareness of the workplace, identify different career and study options, recognise and articulate their own experience, accomplishments and talents and plan and implement career management strategies for the short and long term.

 This module provides students with a broad introduction to the history of psychology as a scientific discipline.
 A number of different psychological perspectives will be introduced, for example, psychobiological, cognitive, behaviourist, psychodynamic, social constructionist, and students will be expected to apply and evaluate the application of such perspectives to important contemporary issues, such as drug addiction, violent behaviour, mental illness, etc. Research skills will be developed through the use of online databases and other library resources.
 Students will receive training in using e-resources such as Powerpoint and Panopto to produce presentations, and in using information resources.
 Introductory consideration will be given to the research methodology underpinning the evidence base explored within the module.
 Implications of the module requirements for student employability will also be considered.
 Students will be given the opportunity to apply content from this module to their specific programme area through activities such as class discussions, seminar activities and readings, and individual and group work.